core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 * YANG modules, submodules and features

-To minimize its size, SIDs within inner CBOR maps are represented using a (signed) delta from a reference SID and the current SID unless they are enclosed in CBOR tag in which case the complete SID value is given.
+To minimize their size, SIDs used as keys in inner CBOR maps are typically encoded using deltas.
 Conversion from SIDs to deltas and back to SIDs are stateless processes solely based on the data serialized or deserialized.
+These SIDs may also be encoded as absolute number when enclosed by CBOR tag 47.

-Mechanisms and processes used to assign SIDs to YANG items and to guarantee their uniqueness is outside the scope of the present specification.
+Mechanisms and processes used to assign SIDs to YANG items and to guarantee their uniqueness are outside the scope of the present specification.
 If SIDs are to be used, the present specification is used in conjunction with a specification defining this management.
-One example for such a specification is under development as {{-core-sid}}.
+One example for such a specification is {{-core-sid}}.

 ## Name {#name}

-This specification also supports the encoding of YANG item identifiers as string, similar as those used by the JSON Encoding of Data Modeled with YANG [RFC7951].
+This specification also supports the encoding of YANG item identifiers as string, similar as those used by the JSON Encoding of Data Modeled with YANG {{RFC7951}}.
 This approach can be used to avoid the management overhead associated to SIDs allocation.
-The main drawback is the significant increase is size of the encoded data.
+The main drawback is the significant increase in size of the encoded data.

-YANG items identifiers implemented using names MUST be in one of the following forms:
+YANG item identifiers implemented using names MUST be in one of the following forms:

 * simple - the identifier of the YANG item (i.e. schema node or identity).